The Ceilidh Trail

 What you need for a trip on the Ceilidh Trail

 - A Travel Guide for Canada East *

 - The colors of Cape Breton * - This very personal book tunes in on Cape Breton

 - Hiking trails from Cape Breton * - Cape Breton offers wonderful hiking opportunities that you should not miss.
 This book helps with orientation.

 - Join in with music from Cape Breton on your journey.
 The Rankin Family is one of the island's best-known musician families.
 Her Celtic-Scottish music puts you in a good mood on a road trip through Cape Breton.
 Here you can Order CDs * or her music download via MP3 *.

-- For your beach walks are one Backpack for the snack and a comfortable shoes very helpful.
+- For your beach walks are one Backpack for the snack and comfortable shoes very helpful.
 One Lunch box with board and other practical utensils for hiking can be found here.

-- Since almost always the wind blows on the coast, it is worthwhile, in the summer a thin windbreaker * take.
-Temperatures can get colder in Indian Summer.
-From mid-September it is better to windbreaker with a warmer Fleece jacket * to replace.
+- Since almost always the wind blows on the coast, it is worthwhile, in the summer a thin windbreaker take.
+In Indian Summer, the temperatures can get colder.
+From mid-September it is better to wear a wind jacket with a warmer one Fleece jacket * to replace.